josiest/DXARTS-461-Notes/week-01/dodge-jerse-02.md

 - The size of the interval between tones affects the tempo boundary between coherence and fission

+### Interesting References
+- Backus, John. _The Acoustical Foundations of Music_ (2nd ed.).
+1977

+- Van Noorden, L. A. P. S.
+  "Temporal Coherence in the Preception of Tone Sequences."
+1975

 ## 2.6 Classical Theory of Timbre